c-daly/apollo/docs/API_CLIENTS.md

 ## Hermes Client

-The Hermes client provides text embedding and semantic search capabilities.
+The Hermes client provides text embedding plus auxiliary language utilities such as lightweight NLP preprocessing and proxying requests to the configured LLM provider.

 ### Generating Embeddings